hapax/hapax.github.io/assets/bhqc.md

 important calculation of his life.
 Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black.
-Rather, they faintly glow, emitting what is now called *Hawking radiation*.
+Rather, they faintly glow, emitting light we now call *Hawking radiation*.

 <figure>
     <div style="text-align:center"><img src